 Try creating a dedicated place on the website for support documentation or easy-to-search support articles.
 This content can be in a customer self service portal (see below) or as a separate website that is linked to from your main brand website.

-Knowledge base articles are a free reference-style collection of technical information, which can come from all over the business, and is separated into themes or products.
+This is a free reference-style collection of technical information, which can come from all over the business, and is separated into themes or products.
 Customers can choose which areas to explore, to gain more information and understand more details.
-Relevant knowledge base articles can be recommended on product pages to help with customer product usage, for example.

 Product or skills training portal

-Self service solutions such as product training how-to videos or physical ‘quick start’ guides can be added to the product’s webpage to give customers a self guided way of experiencing your product.
+You can include product training how-to videos on the product’s webpage or physical ‘quick start’ guides with your product to give customers a self guided way of experiencing your product.

-Live chat functions or chatbots are a quick and easy way for customers to reach out to get information.
+Live chat functions or chatbots are a quick and easy way for customers to reach out to get information using artificial intelligence.
 Common answers to questions are stored in the bot, where they can be brought into conversation by picking certain option buttons.

 Bots save time for customers to search through records as the bot can interpret the question asked, draw out keywords and search for answers containing these.
 Complicated issues might need more help, so including an option to speak to an agent during the chat gives customers additional reassurance.